Leo-C/webshscr/README.md

 ### License

-This program is licensed under [MIT license](https://opensource.org/licenses/MIT); no warranty is due, but you can contact me for problem and/or clarifications.
+This program is licensed under [MIT license](https://opensource.org/licenses/MIT).

 Commercial use is granted freely, but please inform me about this.